quocduongnguyen/Azure-DevOps-Flask/README.md

-# Azure-DevOps-Flask
+# flask-ml-service
-Azure DevOps Project using Flask
+A sample Flask application to showcase the Azure Pipeline.

+## Environment
+Python 3.7